GluuFederation/docs-oxd-prod/docs/sources/tutorials/windowsInstaller/index.md

 This tutorial covers the steps involved to generate the EXE file for the installation of oxd-server as service on Windows operating system.

-## How to generate oxd windows executable installation file (`oxd-server.exe`)
+## How to generate oxd windows executable installation file (`oxd-server.exe`)?

-The important point to be noted here is that the EXE file can be only generated in windows OS. oxd team is working to generate EXE in Linux OS.
+The important point to be noted here is that the EXE file can be only generated in windows OS. oxd team is working furthur so that windows executable installation file can also be generated in Linux OS.

 #### Prerequisites